 Consultants developing environmental mitigation

 Multiple intervention strategies to improve the survival of the woodland caribou are being used.
 The Reclaimit environmental consultancy and its customer, a Canada-based oil sands resource developer (client), have worked together since 2014 to improve and accelerate habitat recovery on legacy seismic lines and thereby restore ecological function.
-The client is an active and progressive partner in an industry group working to address the Woodland Caribou issue, the Regional Industry Caribou Collaboration (RICC).

 What is our approach?